For the Dried Orange Slices

 400g caster sugar

 For the Icing

 2 small punnets of blackberries

 For the dried orange slices, place a silicone mat onto a baking tray.
 Lightly grease with vegetable oil.
-Slice an orange very thinly and lay out on the silicone mat.
-Dust with 1 tbsp of icing sugar.
+Slice an orange very thinly and lay out on the silicone mat, then dust with 1 tbsp of icing sugar.

-Place into the warming drawer on the food setting, highest temperature square (85°C) for 4 hours or until dry and crisp.
+Place into a Miele Warming Drawer on the food setting, highest temperature square (85°C) for 4 hours or until dry and crisp.

 For the cake, line and grease 4 x 18cm Victoria sandwich cake tins.
-Preheat the oven to Fan Plus at 150°C.
+Preheat a Miele Oven to Fan Plus at 150°C.

 Place the beetroot, buttermilk, white wine vinegar and vanilla bean paste into a food processor and blitz to a puree.

 Place the caster sugar, eggs and zest of 2 oranges into a large bowl.
 Whisk using an electric hand whisk for 3-4 minutes until light and pale.